tjstein/tjstein.com/_posts/2012-09-16-fun-with-node.js.markdown

 comments: true
 ---

 For a few years now, I've been using the same silly random password generator from a coworker of mine.
-Since I use 1Password for password management, I'm frequently creating new random passwords on a daily basis.
+Since I use 1Password for password management, I'm frequently creating new random passwords.
 While a feature exists within 1Password for generating new passwords, I usually find comfort in doing this from Terminal.
 When my coworker's server was down for a few days, I temporarily reverted to some bash-foo:

 {% highlight bash %}
 date +%s | sha256sum | base64 | head -c 13 ; echo